pmean/build-website/text/08/CaseStudies-08.md

 and research fraud.
 Many researchers just starting out their careers are only vaguely aware of the situations that they are likely to confront.
-The saying has been used too much, but it still applies very well
-\"Those who don\'t read history are condemned to repeat the mistakes of the past.\"
+The saying has been used too much, but it still applies very well "Those who don't read history are condemned to repeat the mistakes of the past."

 I want to develop a series of case studies.
 These studies would be available as PowerPoint presentations that teachers could use in their